2014–15 Syracuse Orange women's basketball team

 The 2014–15 Syracuse Orange women's basketball team represented Syracuse University during the 2014–15 college basketball season.
-Quentin Hillsman resumed the responsibility as head coach for an eighth consecutive season.
-The Orange were second year members of the Atlantic Coast Conference and played their home games at the Carrier Dome.
+Quentin Hillsman resumed responsibility as head coach for an eighth consecutive season.
+The Orange were second-year members of the Atlantic Coast Conference and played their home games at the Carrier Dome.
 They finished the season 22–10, 11–5 in ACC play to finish in a tie for fourth place.
 They lost in the second round of the ACC women's tournament to Wake Forest.
-They received an at-large bid of the NCAA women's tournament where they defeated Nebraska in the first round before losing to South Carolina in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Nebraska in the first round before losing to South Carolina in the second round.

 2014–15 media

 Syracuse IMG Sports Network

-The Syracuse Orange IMG Sports Network broadcast all Orange games on WTLA ESPN Radio 97.7/100.1 FM & 1200 AM with Brian Higgins on the call.
+The Syracuse Orange IMG Sports Network broadcast all Orange games on WTLA ESPN Radio 97.7/100.1 FM & 1200 AM, with Brian Higgins on the call.
 The games also were streamed online at Cuse.com.